eProsima/DDS-Record-Replay/docs/rst/recording/remote_control/remote_control.rst

 DDS Controller Data Types
 =========================

-The |ddsrecorder| contains a DDS subscriber in the ``/ddsrecorder/command`` topic and a DDS publisher in the ``/ddsrecorder/status`` topic.
+The |ddsrecorder| contains a DDS subscriber in the `Controller Command` topic and a DDS publisher in the `Controller Status` topic.
+These topics' names are by default ``/ddsrecorder/command`` and ``/ddsrecorder/status``, respectively, but can also be specified by users via the ``command-topic-name`` and ``status-topic-name`` configuration tags.
-Therefore, any user can create his own application to control the |ddsrecorder| remotely by creating a publisher in the ``/ddsrecorder/command`` topic, which sends commands to the recorder, and a subscriber in the ``/ddsrecorder/status`` topic to monitor its status.
+Therefore, any user can create his own application to control the |ddsrecorder| remotely by creating a publisher in the `Controller Command` topic, which sends commands to the recorder, and a subscriber in the `Controller Status` topic to monitor its status.

 The following is a description of the aforementioned control topics.

 * Command topic:

-  * Topic name: ``/ddsrecorder/command``
+  * Topic name: Specified in ``command-topic-name`` configuration parameter (Default: ``/ddsrecorder/command``)
   * Topic type name: ``DdsRecorderCommand``
   * Type description: